bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## [Stretch Goal] Doubly Linked List

+Answer to 1-10:
+  O(c), none of the methods are affected by the size of the list or input

 1. What is the runtime complexity of `ListNode.insert_after`?

 2. What is the runtime complexity of `ListNode.insert_before`?